 - Please READ the tips section below in order to maximize the success of this recipe & to avoid common bread machine moist “quick bread” & cake problems.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-The comment section is located at the bottom of the page.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+Jump to comment section

 Tips

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

 - Warning – This recipe seems to work best in bread machines that use ONE mixing paddle and have a RECTANGULAR bread pan.
 It seems to have more problems when made in a compact bread machine or in larger bread machines that use two paddle bread pans.